andermoran/AngularAdvice/README.md

 				color: red;
 			}
 			```
 			Why is this?
 Because we have chosen the `Emulated` option, all of the styles are contained with their respective component.
-Since "Hello, my name is John Doe" is a part of the `Person` component and **not** the `App` component it does not respond because we have specified in `app.component.ts` that we want to encapsulate our view.
+Since "Hello, my name is John Doe" is a part of the `Person` component and **not** the `App` component it does not respond because we have specified in `app.component.ts` that we want to encapsulate our view via the line `encapsulation:  ViewEncapsulation.Emulated`
 	2. ShadowDom
 		- Uses Shadow DOM to encapsulate styles
 	3. None